Ractive.js decorator helper plugin.

 Wraps the supplied function as a decorator, called both at load and update.
 No-op teardown functionality.

-in the function refers to the decorated node.
+this in the function refers to the decorated node.

 .combine( [ { n1: d1 }, { n2: d2 }, ... ])